lotation/motd/README.md

 # motd
-Simple message of the day with few informations for arch-based distro
+Simple message of the day with little information for Arch-based distros

 # Dependencies:
 - `curl`        (public IP)